EPC Requirements for Rental Properties

 What is an EPC?

 An Energy Performance Certificate (EPC) rates the energy efficiency of a property from A (most efficient) to G (least efficient).
-Since April 2020, all rental properties in England and Wales must have a minimum EPC rating of E. The government has proposed raising this to C by 2030.
+Since April 2020, all rental properties in England and Wales must have a minimum EPC rating of E. The government has announced a minimum rating of C from 2030 (subject to secondary legislation).

 When Do You Need an EPC?